juananpe/sqlinjection/README.md

 ```

-Wait a minute before trying to connect to  http://localhost:8888
+Wait a minute before trying to connect to  http://localhost:8888 (otherwise, you will get "Connection refused" errors from MariaDB/MySQL)

 ### How to stop?